5 Things Washington: Rep. June Robinson, Health care apprenticeships, Brenda Gleason

 By 2021, Washington is expected to have 740,000 job openings.
 Many of these high-demand jobs will be in the STEM and health care fields and will be filled by workers with a postsecondary credential such as a degree or apprenticeship.
 To help fill these positions, lawmakers this year allocated $24 million in funding for Career Connect Washington, with $1.6 million slated for expanding health care apprenticeships.

 One of the first major outcomes from Career Connect Washington is Kaiser Permanente’s new Medical Assistant Apprenticeship program which is set to have its first cohort of students begin this fall.
+The program was created in partnership with SEIU Healthcare 1199NW and their Multi-Employer Training Fund.
 The 12-24 month program will provide about 20 students with 2,000 hours of on the job training, along with 288 hours of classroom instruction to become a medical assistant.
 We cover the details of the program, along with some of Kaiser’s other workforce development programs, here.

 4. Video: Brenda Gleason, M2 Health Care Consulting

 “One of the solutions, for instance, could be standardized benefit design or doing something that would allow more people to buy into a broader pool… We have to be able to spread risk along a broader range of people in order to really get some of these health care premiums to go down.”

 5. “Lower Health Care Costs Act of 2019”

 U.S. Senators Lamar Alexander and Patty Murray recently introduced the “Lower Health Care Costs Act of 2019.”
 The bipartisan bill includes 54 different proposals from 65 senators (36 Democrats and 29 Republicans), all aimed at lowering the cost of health care.